There are a wide variety of hospital posts on the Mid Sussex and Brighton GP Training Programme including:

 Your ST3 trainer will be your Educational Supervisor, and you will be informed who this is from the start of your programme in Mid Sussex and Brighton.
 They are there to guide and support you through your three years of training.
 Every six weeks or so, one trainer and their GP trainee run an evening session which is both educational and social – the GP Trainer/Trainee Evenings.

-For 30 weeks of the year, GP trainees meet on a Thursday morning at the Education Centre in the Princess Royal Hospital (for Mid Sussex) and the Audrey Emerton Building (Brighton).
-A full teaching programme is provided in these sessions together with a competitive coffee rota with (home made) cakes and biscuits.
-A full, delicious, lunch is also provided.
-All trainees that are in a GP placement are required to attend the teaching sessions and those in hospital placements are welcome to attend subject to study leave approval from the department they are working for.
+For 30 weeks of the year, GP trainees meet on a Thursday morning at the Education Centre in the Princess Royal Hospital (for Mid Sussex) and the Audrey Emerton Building (for Brighton trainees).
+A full teaching programme is provided in these sessions along with catering so that everyone can sit and chat informally over a meal.
+All trainees who are in a GP placement are required to attend the teaching sessions and those in hospital placements are encouraged to attend subject to study leave approval from the department they are working for.

 We feel that learning with and from other trainees is invaluable.